SConnolly1886/AWS-Site-to-Site-VPN/README.md

 ## Install FRR on Router1 (BGP capability)
 Select the EC2 instance named `ROUTER1` and connect via SSM Session Manager

-First we will make the `FRR` script executable and run it to install BGP capability.
+First, we will make the `FRR` script executable and run it to install BGP capability.
 `sudo bash`
 `cd /home/ubuntu/demo_assets`
 `chmod +x ffrouting-install.sh`